5 key points on drag-along rights in a SHA

 Recap on drag-along rights

-A drag-along right allows the shareholder with that right to sell up to 100% of the shares of the company by requiring all or some of the other shareholders to sell their shares to the buyer.
+A drag-along right allows the shareholder with that right to sell up to 100% of the shares of the company by requiring all or some of the other shareholders to sell their shares to the buyer at the same price, if not the same terms, as the drag-along right holder.

-By allowing the dragging shareholder to deliver up to 100% of the company to the buyer, the right may be critical in securing an additional “control” premium in the sale price or securing a sale at all.
+By allowing the drag-along right holder to deliver up to 100% of the company to the buyer, the right may be critical in securing an additional “control” premium in the sale price or securing a sale at all.

-On the other hand, forcing a sale of shares at a price and time which is out of the dragged shareholder’s control is a serious matter.
+On the other hand, forcing a sale of shares at a price and time which is out of a shareholder’s control is a serious matter.
+Potential dragged shareholders should not agree to a drag-along right without considering icarefully.

-Difference 1 – What “sale percentage” triggers the drag-along rights?
+Difference 1 – How are the drag-along rights triggered?

-The first key difference between the drag-along rights in the 4 model agreements is the percentage of shares that the buyer offers to buy before the drag-along is triggered.
-Should such rights apply when the offer involves an offer to purchase 100% of the company or a lesser percentage such as a sale of 51% of the shares?
+The first key difference between the drag-along rights in the 4 model agreements is the percentage of shares that the buyer offers to buy before the drag-along is triggered – should such rights only be triggered when the offer involves an offer to purchase 100% of the company or a lesser percentage?
+For example, should the drag-along right be exercisable for a sale of 51% of the shares

-In both cases, the drag-along sale price theoretically includes a ‘control’ premium, as a sale of more than 50% of the voting power of a Singapore company often passes control of the company on many matters.
+In both cases, the drag-along sale price theoretically includes ‘control’ premium, as a sale of more than 50% of the voting power of a Singapore company effectively passes control of the company on many matters.

-However, with a “sub-100%” trigger, a dragged shareholder may worry that they will remain invested in a company with new controllers, even if some of their shares are sold in the transaction and they reap part of the ‘control’ premium.
+However, a minority dragged shareholder may worry that thewill remain invested in a company with new controllers even if some of their shares are sold in the transaction and they are able to enjoy part of the ‘control’ premium.

 Further, if the drag-along right is for less than 100% of the shares in the company, how will allocations of sales be made?
 Will sales of shares be proportionate or will some shareholders have a first right to sell their shares?